-Unannounced quizzes may be given at any time, and will be counted as part of the students' preparation and participation grade.
+At the end of the semester, selections of Chapters 13 and 14 will be combined and tested as part of the final written and oral exam.
 Students are expected to do ALL activities assigned in Connect.
 Activities submitted after the due date will not be accepted for FULL credit without appropriate documentation.
 Activities may not be accepted on paper unless specified by the instructor.
-These activities will count as a separate homework grade in your final grade total (see below).
-Other homework activities may also be assigned in class.

-5. CHAPTER EXAMS (35%) AND FINAL EXAM (20%)
+4. CHAPTER EXAMS (30%) AND FINAL EXAM (20%)

-6 German 1130 exams will test your skills in familiar ways, if you attend class regularly and take seriously your work with CONNECT.
+6 German 1131 exams will test your skills in familiar ways, if you attend class regularly and take your work with CONNECT seriously.

-Chapter exams (35%) will be administered as hard copies in the classroom on the dates noted on the daily calendar.
+Chapter exams (30%) will be administered online in Connect or as hard copies in the classroom on the dates noted on the daily calendar.
 In their content and format, each chapter exam will consist of (1) listening and (2) reading comprehension exercises; (3) vocabulary and grammar sections; and (4) a composition.
 Regularly making a serious effort on preparing daily for class as well as on completing the eWBLM exercises throughout the semester will provide the best preparation for the chapter and final exams.
+The week after Spring Break, GER 1131 instructors will hold oral interviews to gauge progress in speaking proficiency.
+This interview is weighted like a chapter test.

 The Final Exam (20%) is comprehensive and follows the format used for Chapter Exams.
-It also includes the Final Oral Interview, administered on a separate day (Time and place TBA).
-Have no fear -- the Interview is simply a pleasant 7-10 minute conversation in German, which will allow both you and your instructor to gauge the progress you have made towards functional capability in the language.
+It also includes the Final Oral Exam consisting of a presentation/project about a global or local environmental problem/issue.
 Regular and willing participation in classroom activities is the only way to prepare for the Interview, which will count as approximately 10% of your Final Exam grade.